nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### What is the feature about?

 This feature implements a tagging system attached to the Candidate's profile in our Application.
-This way, our user can easily see which candidates are `scheduled`, `not scheduled`, or `completed`.
+This way, our user can easily see which candidates are `Scheduled`, `Not Scheduled`, or `Completed`.
 This will help enhance user experience when using our application.

 #### How is the feature implemented?